mfakhir26/labor-economics-wage-analysis-stata/README.md

-# Wage Determinants Analysis Using Multiple Regression - STATA
+# OLS Regression Analysis of Wage Determinants Using STATA

 # Project Overview
 The objective of this project is to build a regression model on the response variable 'average hourly earnings'.